 From Templates to Component Vocabulary: Letting the AI Decide UI Structure

-Our first approach used rigid templates.
+My first approach used rigid templates.
 The AI filled in predefined sections.
 It worked, but the template decided what mattered, not the AI.
 A critical deal slippage got the same visual weight as a routine observation.

 The Pattern